-Ohagi is basically a mochi rice ball wrapped in anko (a kind of Japanese sweet red bean paste).
+Ohagi, otherwise konwn as botamochi, is basically a mochi rice ball wrapped in anko (a kind of Japanese sweet red bean paste).
+This is the simple traditional way of making them.
 As a finishing touch, you can cover them with various ingredients such as sesame seeds and matcha powder.
 The picture above shows what kind of beautiful assortment of ohagi you can make!

 The two essential ingredients for this recipe are glutinous rice, also known as "mochi rice", and anko paste.

 This is the kind of rice used for making "mochi" rice cakes.
 Notice how the grain is more opaque than regular Japanese rice.
 Once cooked, it's also stickier.
 If you are in Japan, get what is called "mochi kome".
 If you are outside of Japan, try to find a kind of sticky glutinous rice such as the one shown in the picture above.

 The other thing you'll need is anko paste.
 Either buy it at a supermarket if you can, or make it from scratch using adzuki red beans.
 Check out the recipe below to make anko paste from scratch.

 Once you have these ingredients, the recipe is very simple.
 The only other thing you'll need is some plastic wrap.